Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

     inputRadius: A numerical value for determining the size of the drawn figures.
 The default is 1  <br>
     outFeaturesRings: The desired name for the max radius ring feature layer(optional) <br>
     </p>
+ * Complete further analysis or share your map to ArcGIS Online